-Universal Orlando Resort, formerly called Universal Studios Escape, opened in 1990 as a direct competitor of Disney’s movie inspired park MGM Studios (now Hollywood Studios).
-The park’s original goal was the allow visitors to “ride the movies”, and was composed of themed areas based on the film industry designed to guests the feeling of being on a movie set through rides, shows, and attractions inspired by popular film and television projects.
+Universal Orlando Resort opened in 1990 as a direct competitor of Disney’s film and television-inspired park Hollywood Studios.
+The park’s original goal was the allow visitors to “ride the movies”.
+It was made up of several themed areas based on the entertainment industry.
+Guests could experience being on a movie set attractions and shows inspired by popular film and television projects.
 Check out some of the biggest past and present movie influences on Universal attractions.

-- E.T. the Extraterrestrial came out in 1982 and inspired Universal’s E.T.
+E.T. the Extraterrestrial came out in 1982 and inspired Universal’s E.T.
 Adventure, which opened as one of the park’s original attractions on June 7, 1990.
 Steven Spielberg helped Universal engineers create the dark ride, which features the film’s original music by John Williams.
-The exterior queue is meant to look like the sound stage that the movie was filmed at, and TV monitors show filmmakers telling stories about their experience creating the movie and quizzing guests waiting to ride on E.T. trivia.
+The exterior queue is meant to look like the sound stage the movie was filmed at.
+A couple of TV monitors show filmmakers sharing their experience on set and quizzing guests in line on E.T. trivia.
 In the ride pre-show, Spielberg explains to riders that E.T.’s teacher needs him to come back to the Green Planet because the planet is dying and needs his magic touch.
 Riders speed past NASA and the Police, who are trying to capture E.T. and begin to fly over the city and eventually into outer space traveling to the Green Planet.

-- Back to the Future: The Ride opened in 1991 as a mini-sequel to Back to the Future Part III, following Doc Brown and his family after the events of the third film.
-Steven Spielberg also served as a creative consultant for this attraction, which is a first person adventure through time.
-Movie characters like Biff Tannen and Doc Brown and other recognizable elements including the Delorean, hoverboards, the Jules Verne Time Train from the films make appearances throughout the queue and the attraction.
-The ride was originally imagined as a roller coaster, but Universal creatives realized it would be very difficult to continue the story in fast motion, so it became a motion simulator ride instead.
+Back to the Future: The Ride opened in 1991 as a mini-sequel to Back to the Future Part III. following Doc Brown and his family after the events of the third film.
+Steven Spielberg also served as a creative consultant for this attraction, which is a first-person adventure through time.
+In the ride queue and throughout the attraction, there were several movie elements including Biff Tannen, Doc Brown, hoverboards, and the Jules Verne Time Train.
+Although it was a motion simulator ride, the original idea was a Back to the Future roller coaster.
+However, Universal creatives realized it would be difficult to tell the story in fast motion on a coaster.

-- The Twister movie came out in 1996, and inspired Twister…Ride It Out, which opened in May 1998.
-The ride was hosted by the film’s stars Bill Paxton and Helen Hunt and featured tons of nods to the original storyline.
-The queue took guests through a mock-up of Wakita, Oklahoma, which served as the movie’s setting.
-In the pre-show riders learned stories from behind the scenes of the movie making process, as told by Paxton and Hunt.
-The attraction’s first scene features a model of Aunt Meg’s damaged house after the twister, and the second scene puts guests in a recreation of the drive in theater set from the movie.
+The Twister movie came out in 1996 and inspired Twister…Ride It Out, which opened in May 1998.
+Bill Paxton and Helen Hunt, who starred in the film together, hosted the attraction.
+Paxton and Hunt also told behind-the-scenes stories about their experience on set during the pre-show.
+In the queue, guests moved through a mock-up of Wakita, Oklahoma, which served as the movie’s setting.
+The ride featured many nods to the movie’s storylines, including Aunt Meg’s damaged house and the drive-in theater.
 Twister…Ride It Out closed in 2015 to make way for the Jimmy Fallon ride.

-- Men In Black came out in 1997 and the Men In Black: Alien Attack attraction opened in 2000.
+Men In Black came out in 1997 and the Men In Black: Alien Attack attraction opened in 2000.
 The interactive dark ride features several elements from the film including multiple familiar characters, such as the “worm guys”, alien twins Bob & Bhnxaxx, Rip Torn as Director Zed and Will Smith as Agent J, and the overall design of the ride building’s interior mirrors the Men in Black headquarters.
-Much like in the movie the MIB organization must be kept secret, so the ride building is disguised as an exhibit called The Universe and You – Are We Alone? from the 1964 New York World Expo.
-Once on the attraction, riders travel through the streets of New York looking for aliens to eliminate under the instruction of Agent J (Will Smith) before they are neutralized and reenter the Universe and You exhibit.
+Much like in the movie, the MIB organization has to be kept secret.
+It is disguised as The Universe and You – Are We Alone? from the 1964 New York World Expo.
+During the mission, riders travel through the streets of New York looking for aliens to eliminate under the instruction of Agent J (Will Smith).
+When the adventure is over, Agent J neutralizes everyone, wiping their memories before the ride vehicles head back to the Universe and You exhibit.

-- The Harry Potter films have had such an impact on Universal, there is a significant portion of both Universal Orlando and Islands of Advenutre dedicated to the franchise.
+The Harry Potter franchise has made a major impact on Universal, inspiring a significant portion of both Universal Studios and Islands of Adventure.
 The Wizarding World of Harry Potter puts park-goers directly in all the action from the very beginning with nearly identical recreations of Hogsmeade and Diagon Alley.
 The attractions take it even further, giving guests a wild tour of Hogwarts on Harry Potter and the Forbidden Journey, taking riders on a dangerous journey on Escape From Gringotts, and even providing the opportunity to take the Flight of the Hippogriff.
 Everything from the butterbeer at the Three Broomsticks to riding the Hogwarts Express provides an authentic experience for Harry Potter fanatics.

-- Revenge of the Mummy: The Ride acts as a sequel to The Mummy.
-References to the film start in the ride queue, where props, molds and concept drawings are on display.
-TVs located at various spots throughout the line play a video with a behind the scenes look at the filming process featuring the film’s star, Brendan Fraser.
-Once the ride begins, guests are taken on a roller coaster through Imhotep’s tomb and other familiar scenes.
-In addition to references to The Mummy, riders can also spot a few nods to Kongfrontation, which was formerly located at the ride site of Revenge of the Mummy.
+Revenge of the Mummy: The Ride acts as a sequel to The Mummy.
+References to the film started in the ride queue, where props, molds, and concept drawings are on display.
+A behind-the-scenes video featuring the film’s start Brendan Fraser played on TVs throughout the line.
+After boarding the ride, guests fly through Imhotep’s tomb and other familiar scenes on a roller coaster track.
+Riders can also spot a few nods to Kongfrontation, which used to be located in the Revenge of the Mummy ride building.